nite-coder/prelude/README.md

 # prelude
 A simple lightweight network framework for Go.
-It is useful for long connection applications such as `IOT`, `chatroom`, `online game`, `IM instant messaging`
+It is useful for long connection applications such as `IOT`, `chatroom`, `online game`, `instant messaging`

 ## Feature
 1. distributed architecture and can be scale out
 1. `Websocket` is supported (`TCP`, `MQTT` maybe later)
-1. `Cloudevent` is used for event.
+1. use the `CloudEvents 1.0 specification` as message format
 1. Golang style

 ## Roadmap